What is Self-Love in Islam?

 “As long as there is breath in your body you have time to repent, make a change, ask forgiveness and turn over a new leaf.
 Life is about who you are now, in this moment, and what you will do.
 Not who you were then and what you did before you knew any better.”

-If you’re having a hard time with self-forgiveness, or you’re struggling with a memory/memories that make you cringe, want to run away and hide, or provokes a strong physical or emotional reaction in you, it’s probably an emotional wound that needs healing.
+If you’re having a hard time with self-forgiveness, or you’re struggling with a memory/memories that make you cringe, want to run away and hide, or provokes a strong physical or emotional reaction in you, it’s probably part of a deeper emotional wound that needs healing.

 “And he said, “Truly I am going to my Lord, He will guide me.”” – Qur’an 37:99

-But the point of any sacrifice in Islam is to make us grow into strong, empowered, dignified beings who live in contentment and spread light.
-If our sacrifices leave us feeling crushed, small, weak, rejected, insignificant or drained/burnt out, the chances are we need to look again at what’s actually going on under the surface here.
+Surely, the point of any sacrifice in Islam is to make us grow into strong, empowered, dignified beings who live in contentment and spread light.
+If our sacrifices leave us feeling crushed, small, weak, rejected, insignificant or drained/burnt out, the chances are we need to look at what’s actually going on under the surface.

 We grow up learning to seek approval from the people around us – that’s completely normal.
 It’s healthy to want to be liked and to have friends.
-And when we choose to give our time and energy to someone as an act of kindness, that is a beautiful thing!
+Choosing to give your time and energy to someone as an act of kindness, is a beautiful thing!

-But the important thing is to make sure we are choosing to act in a certain way because we want to, and not because deep-down we’re afraid of what will happen if we don’t.
+But the important thing is to choose to act in a certain way because you truly want to, and not because deep-down you’re afraid of what will happen if you don’t, or just because you feel obliged.
 This is the difference between an empowered positive choice and a negative, disempowered choice.

 Don’t give away your power

 For example, you worry that your partner might stop liking you, so you keep saying ‘yes’ to them, even though you really want to say ‘no’.
-Or, you’re always afraid to tell your friends your real opinions, because you think they’ll get upset, and so you never express your true feelings, making you feel trapped and depressed.
+Or, you’re always afraid to tell your friends your real opinions, because you think they’ll get upset, and so you never express yourself truthfully, making you feel trapped and depressed.

 Exercise: Questions if you think you may be people-pleasing